Ankur02Sarkar/fundify/second_brain.md

 - Implemented bilingual support (English/Arabic) with detailed translations for all page content
 - Created structured translation keys for forms, navigation, hero sections, and page-specific content
 - Enhanced user experience with localized content for UAE market targeting
+- Successfully applied i18n translations to all pages, converting them to client components
+- Created individual layout.tsx files for each page to handle metadata and SEO
+- Integrated useTranslation hooks and i18n initialization across all pages
+- Replaced hardcoded text with translation keys for complete multilingual support